WixPartner/text_prompt_video_app/README.md

 # A Social Ninja Labs Studio

-This is the official repository for LTX-Video.
+This is the official repository for The Social Ninja Experiment

 [Website](https://www.lightricks.com/ltxv) |
 [Model](https://huggingface.co/Lightricks/LTX-Video) |